multihx/multiversx-orderbook/README.md

 ![](./doc/screen.png)

- Multiversx orderbook is a limit ordebook dex built on Multiversx blockchain.
+ Multiversx orderbook is a limit orderbook dex built on Multiversx blockchain.
  By operating on a decentralized Multiversx network, the  Multiversx orderbook  promotes decentralization, eliminating the need for a central authority, no centralized fund custody, no KYC, fully decentralized.
- The use of blockchain technology ensures transparency, as the order book and trade history can be publicly audited and verified.
+ The use of blockchain technology ensures transparency, as the orderbook and trade history can be publicly audited and verified.

  # Components